openlegend/core-rules/core/src/04-feats/01-chapter-four.md

 - **Cost:**  2 points
 - **Prerequisites:**
  - **Tier 1:** Agility 4, Might 4, or any Extraordinary 4
 - **Description:** You are a master of the counter attack.
-This might take the form of deftly redirecting a strike back upon the attacker or simply capitalizing on holes in your foe's guard when they are in the midst of an attack.
-Your prowess on the battlefield allows you to not only intercept attacks but also decimate foes with your retaliatory strikes.
+This might take the form of deftly redirecting a strike back upon the attacker or even energetic feedback from an extraordinary barrier that damages the attacker.
+Your prowess on the battlefield allows you to not only intercept attacks but also decimate your foes with retributive damage.
 - **Effect:** When you use the defend interrupt action, you also deal damage to the attacker equal to the amount by which your action roll exceeds the attacker's roll.

 ### Boon Access